decentraland/sdk7-scene-template/README.md

 8. `Schemas.Int64`: 64 bits signed-integer
 9. `Schemas.Number`: an alias to Schemas.Float

+#### Specials
+10. `Schemas.Entity`: a wrapper to int32 that casts the type to `Entity`
+11. `Schemas.Vector3`: a Vector3 with { x, y, z }
+12. `Schemas.Quaternion`: a Quaternion with { x, y, z, w}
+13. `Schemas.Color3`: a Color3 with { r, g, b }
+14. `Schemas.Color4`: a Colo4 with { r, g, b, a }

 #### Schema generator
-10. `Schemas.Enum`: passing the serialization Schema and the original Enum as generic
+15. `Schemas.Enum`: passing the serialization Schema and the original Enum as generic
-11. `Schemas.Array`: passing the item Schema
+16. `Schemas.Array`: passing the item Schema
-12. `Schemas.Map`: passing a Map with Schemas as values
+17. `Schemas.Map`: passing a Map with Schemas as values
-14. `Schemas.Optional`: passing the schema to serialize
+18. `Schemas.Optional`: passing the schema to serialize

 Below are some examples of how these schemas can be declared.